codeblech/codeblech.github.io/content/obsidian-sync.md

 ## Is this finally it?
 Yes.
 This is finally it...for now.
 What have we achieved?
 Well, now our Obsidian notes on our android device and our PC are synced...kind of.
 There's a caveat.
 You can't work on the same note on both PC and the phone at the same time.
 This will create merge conflicts.
-Our scripts doesn't handle any merge conflicts, yet.
+Our scripts don't handle any merge conflicts, yet.
 I will keep the *last part of this blog* updated with all the syncing issues that I face and how to solve them.
 But other than that, the sync works really well.
 If you don't work on the same notes on different devices at the same time, you won't face any issues (hopefully)

 ## Last part of this blog
 ### Git Object Corruption